19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 # Movement

 On a [Turn](Turn.md) in [Combat](Combat.md), you can move a distance up to your speed, the default is 30 feet.
 Movement can be discontinuous, meaning you can move 10 feet, [Attack](Attack.md), pick up a shield, move 15 feet.
+You can move through allies freely.

 ## Dash

 You can spend an [Action](Action.md) to gain [Movement](Movement.md) equal to your normal [Movement](Movement.md) speed this [Turn](Turn.md).

+## Difficult Movement

+Difficult movement costs double your movement resource.
+Examples include: Difficult Terrain, crawling, sneaking, wading, swimming, climbing.

 ## Movement Minor Actions